Psychosomatic Disorders

 Added to Saved items

 Some physical diseases are thought to be particularly prone to be made worse by mental factors such as stress and anxiety.
-For example, these include psoriasis, eczema, stomach ulcers, high blood pressure and heart disease.
+For example, these include:

 It is thought that the actual physical part of the illness (the extent of a rash, the level of the blood pressure, etc) can be affected by mental factors.
-This is difficult to prove.
-However, many people with these and other physical diseases say that their current mental state can affect how bad their physical disease is at any given time.
+Many people with these and other physical diseases say their mental state can affect how bad their physical disease is at any given time.

-Some people also use the term psychosomatic disorder when mental factors cause physical symptoms but where there is no physical disease.
+Some people also use the term psychosomatic disorder when mental factors cause physical symptoms but where there is no physical disease found.
 For example, a chest pain may be caused by stress and no physical disease can be found.

 See the separate leaflet called Somatisation and Somatoform Disorders for more details.